-The tables indicate there were radionuclide violations at only 3% of the community water systems during 2003.
+The tables indicate there were radionuclide violations at only 2% of the community water systems during 2006.
 The majority of the systems in violation are at or near the drinking water standard for combined radium.
 The department will initiate appropriate actions to address the violations of the radionuclide standards to ensure compliance with EPA's standards.
 Priority will be addressed given to the highest levels.
-Several of the systems that have violations of the radionuclide standards are slated to be connected to a rural water or municipal system which will return them to full compliance.